-For some more specific estimates of the cost to replace ball joints on common vehicles, using $100 an hour as a labor rate, and adding in an average amount for a wheel alignment:
+For some more specific estimates of the cost to replace ball joints on common vehicles, using $150 an hour as a labor rate, and adding in an average amount for a wheel alignment:

 Inspecting Ball Joints, and What Can Go Wrong

-Ball joints are typically inspected for play.
-In most cases there should be no side play and no up and down play; technically that’s radial and axial play, respectively.
-In principle the ball joints should be inspected and the amount of play measured, and then that compared to the amount of allowable play.
-Ball joints are considered safety items, so all that is published and commonly available information to mechanics.
+Ball joints are typically inspected only for play.
+In most cases, there should be no side play and no up and down play; technically, that’s radial and axial play, respectively.
+In principle, the ball joints should be inspected, the amount of play measured, and then that compared to the amount of allowable play.
+Usually, play is measured in thousandths of an inch, using a dial indicator and a fixture.
+Ball joints are considered safety items, so all the specs and methods are published and commonly available information to mechanics.